monniert/unicorn/README.md

 ![bird.gif](./media/bird.gif)
 ![moto.gif](./media/moto.gif)

-Official PyTorch implementation of [**"Share With Thy Neighbors: Single-View Reconstruction by Cross-Instance Consistency"**](https://arxiv.org/abs/todo) paper, check out our [**webpage**](https://imagine.enpc.fr/~monniert/UNICORN) for details!
+PyTorch implementation of [**"Share With Thy Neighbors: Single-View Reconstruction by Cross-Instance Consistency"**](https://arxiv.org/abs/2204.10310) paper, check out our [**webpage**](https://imagine.enpc.fr/~monniert/UNICORN) for details!

 If you find this code useful, don't forget to star the repo :star: and cite the paper: